xuwei-fit2cloud/SQLBot/README.md

 </p>
 <hr/>

-SQLChat allows you to interact with your SQL database through advanced Text-to-SQL technology.
+SQLBot allows you to interact with your SQL database through advanced Text-to-SQL technology.
 This capability is powered by Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).

 - **Easy to use**: TBD.
 - **Accurate text-to-sql generation**: TBD.